cultfamily-on-github/decentralized-open-source-ai-supporting-the-cultdao/README.md

 Feel free to share feature ideas via [this form](https://github.com/cultfamily-on-github/cultmagazine-for-telegram/issues/new).

 ## Programming
+To ensure people can easily reuse the assets we bring to the table, we ensure there is clear separation of concerns, high cohesion and loose coupling in our microservices architecture.
+Improvement proposals via [Pull Requests](https://www.youtube.com/watch?v=8lGpZkjnkt4) are welcome.

+### We love Open Source Programmers

 Specific open source components we use for this are:
 1. [telegram_chatbot](https://deno.land/x/telegram_chatbot)
 2. [telegram_bot_ui](https://deno.land/x/telegram_bot_ui)